Zero-dimensional extensions of amenable group actions: Principal and faithful extensions of amenable group actions

 The final step of the inductive construction is identifying the set $H_k$.
-This will be an element of the \Fo sequence which is sufficiently large that it satisfies the statement of lemma \ref{lem:small_boundary} for $(T_k,C_k)$ with $\eta_k$ in the role of $\eps$.
-It must also be large enough to ``realize'' the lower Banach density (equal to $1-\eta_k$) of $T_kC_k$.
-Then for every $g\in G$ the union of tiles of $(T_k,C_k)$ that are contained within $H_kg$ is a $(1-2\eta_k)$-subset of $H_kg$.
+This will be an element of the \Fo sequence which is sufficiently large that it satisfies the statement of lemma \ref{lem:small_boundary} for $\CT^+_k$ with $\eta_k$ in the role of $\eps$.
+It must also be large enough to ``realize'' the lower Banach density (equal to $1-\eta_k$) of the union of $\CT^+_l$.
+Then for every $g\in G$ the union of tiles of $\CT^+_l$ that are contained within $H_kg$ is a $(1-2\eta_k)$-subset of $H_kg$.

 It remains to verify the second inductive condition which requires that $Y_k$ have the property Y3($l$) for all $l<k$.
 Fix $l$ and $y\in Y_k$.
-The properties of $S_{l+1}$ (see page \pageref{txt:tilecorrection}) imply that $H_{l}$ lies at the boundary of at most one tile of the form $S_{l+1}b$ for $b\in B_{l+1}(y)$.
-Similarly, it lies on the boundary of at most one set of the form $S_{l'}b'$ for $b'\in B_{l'}(y)$ ($l'>l$), since this is a property of $H_{l'-1}$ which contains $H_l$ (recall that $H_l$ are unmodified \Fo sets).
-Finally $H_l$ does not lie simultaneously on the boundaries of some $S_{l'}b'$ and $S_{l''}b''$ for $l'\neq l''$ --- we ensured that by the modifications in step 2 of the code construction.
-Ultimately we see that $H_l$ lies on the boundary of at most one set of the form $S_{k'}b$, where $l<k'\leq k$, $b\in B_{k'}(y)$.
+The properties of the shapes of $\CT_{l+1}(y)$ (see page \pageref{txt:tilecorrection}) imply that $H_{l}$ lies at the boundary of at most one tile $\CT_{l+1}(y)$.
+Similarly, it lies on the boundary of at most one tile of any $\CT_{l'}(y)$ for $l'>l$, since this is a property of $H_{l'-1}$ which contains $H_l$ (recall that $H_l$ are unmodified \Fo sets).
+Finally $H_l$ does not lie simultaneously on the boundaries of two tiles of $\CT_{l'}(y)$ and $\CT_{l''}(y)$ for some $l'\neq l''$ --- this is ensured by the modifications in step 2 of the code construction.
+Ultimately we see that $H_l$ lies on the boundary of at most one tile of $\CT_{k'}(y)$ where $l<k'\leq k$.